didierCH/easy-viva-xmp-generator/README.md

 # Easy Viva XMP-Generator
-XML-File Generator zum Erstellen von XMP-Dateien in Viva-Publisher als Schnittstelle zum Printplus-Druckportal
+XML/XMP-File Generator zum Erstellen von XMP-Dateien in Viva-Publisher als Schnittstelle zum Printplus-Druckportal

-XML-File generator for the Viva Publisher to use with the Printplus Druckportal
+XML/XMP-File generator for the Viva Publisher to use with the Printplus Druckportal

 ## Funktionen